mikeos-tech/dictionary-sync/README.md

 ---

-11. Once you have created the unit file you can tell set it up to run automatically, every time the computer starts.
+11. Once you have created the unit file you can set it up to run automatically, every time the computer starts.

 To do this run the following commands: